Top 10 Things To Do In Maupiti

 Maupiti Travel Guide Video

-Here’s a sneak peak of what awaits those who travel to Maupiti.
+Here’s a sneak peek of what awaits those who travel to Maupiti.

 10. Locate Ancient Petroglyphs

-How did a huge rock with a carved turtle end up in the middle of the tropical rainforest?
-Nobody really knows but it’s still cool to see.
-The Haranae petroglyphs are a bit tricky to find, but with a little bit of help from the locals, you’ll find it (yeah right, there’s nobody around!).
+How did a massive rock with a carved turtle end up in the middle of the tropical rainforest?
+Nobody really knows.
+The Haranae petroglyphs are a bit tricky to find, but with some help from the locals, you’ll find them in a small valley in a quiet part of the island.

 9. Observe Island Life In Vaiea Village

-Tightly squeezed by towering vertical cliffs and the azure lagoon, Vaiea is the only village on pretty little Maupiti.
-Pay a visit during the morning and evening hours to witness just how lucky these islanders are.
+Tightly squeezed by vertical basalt cliffs and the azure lagoon, Vaiea is the only village on pretty little Maupiti.
+Pay a visit during the morning and evening hours to witness how lucky these islanders are.
 In the morning, locals on scooters and bicycles drop the children off at school as ladies sell the catch of the day by the roadside.
-As the sun begins to set, youngsters toss the volleyball and elders play a round of petanque.
-Front yards are blooming with heavenly scented tropical flowers and the graves of beloved ancestors are shaded by breadfruit trees.
+As the sun begins to set, youngsters toss the volleyball, and elders play a round of petanque.
+Front yards bloom with heavenly-scented tropical flowers and breadfruit trees shade the graves of beloved ancestors.

 8. Stay In An Authentic Family Run Pension

 Islanders have witnessed their big sister to the east turn into an overdeveloped luxury resort ‘heaven’.
-Determined to prevent Maupiti from turning into the next Bora Bora, islanders have decided that no resort shall be built in their paradise.
+Determined to prevent Maupiti from turning into the next Bora Bora, islanders decided that no resort shall be built in their paradise.
 Come to Maupiti to enjoy laid-back and authentic Polynesian hospitality in one of the family pensions.
-Get to know real local life while enjoying delicious meals and millions of stars at night.
-The biggest dilemma is whether to stay on the main island or on one of the small islands that surround the lagoon.
-To Robinson Crusoe or not Robinson Crusoe?
-That is the big question in Maupiti!
-Check out the Maupiti Travel Guide for a few recommended options.
+Get to know authentic local life while enjoying delicious meals and counting millions of stars at night.
+The biggest dilemma is whether to stay on the main island or one of the small islands surrounding the lagoon.

 7. Circle Maupiti On Foot